mongodb/docs/source/administration/replica-sets.rst

 .. warning::

-   The length of the secondary "``slaveDelay``" must fit within the window of the :term:`oplog`.
-If the oplog is shorter than the ``slaveDelay`` window the delayed member will not be able to successfully replicate operations.
+   The length of the secondary ":data:`slaveDelay
+   <members[n].slaveDelay>`" must fit within the window of the
+   :term:`oplog`.
+If the oplog is shorter than the :data:`slaveDelay
+   <members[n].slaveDelay>` window the delayed member will not be able
+   to successfully replicate operations.

 .. seealso:: ":data:`members[n].slaveDelay`," ":ref:`Replica Set
    Reconfiguration <replica-set-reconfiguration-usage>`," ":ref:`Oplog